From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ2: Effectiveness of APR Techniques on Regression Bugs

 Moving to more advanced approaches, APR techniques based on large language models demonstrate significantly improved performance over traditional tools.
 We categorize these techniques into two main families: \textit{fine-tuning-based} and \textit{prompt-based} methods.
 Our results show promising outcomes, some bugs can be fixed with minimal context, requiring only the buggy function and debugging information.
 However, other bugs necessitate richer contextual information to understand the cause of the regression and to reuse relevant variables or logic from earlier versions to construct the correct fix (e.g., reverting a previous change as in \textit{RegressionBug-84}).

-\textit{Fine-tuning-based APR tools}, which employ LLMs further fine-tuned on large-scale bug-fix corpora, generate between 6 and 19 plausible patches, with 1 to 9 correct patches and precision rates ranging from 16.67\% to 47.37\%.
-Among them, RepairLLaMA achieves the highest performance, producing 9 correct patches and attaining the highest precision rate of 47.37\%.
-Incoder outperforms CodeGen by correctly repairing 2 bugs more.
-Specifically, both Incoder-6B and Incoder-1B can generate three correct patches; however, Incoder-1B demonstrates slightly better precision (by 3.33\%).
-Similarly, CodeGen-6B and CodeGen-2B yield the same number of correct patches (one each).
-Notably, it is able to fix every bug resolved by Incoder and CodeGen, with the exception of \textit{RegressionBug-48}, for which it generates a plausible but incorrect patch.
+\textit{Fine-tuning-based APR tools}, which employ LLMs further fine-tuned on large-scale bug-fix corpora, generate between \firstrevision{11 and 31 plausible patches}, with \firstrevision{3 to 15 correct patches} and precision rates ranging from \firstrevision{25.00\% to 48.39\%}.
+Among them, RepairLLaMA achieves the highest performance, producing \firstrevision{15 correct patches} and attaining the highest precision rate of \firstrevision{48.39\%}. \firstrevision{Incoder outperforms CodeGen in terms of correct patches, with both Incoder-6B and Incoder-1B generating 5 correct patches each; however, Incoder-1B demonstrates slightly better precision (38.46\% vs. 35.71\%).
+For CodeGen, CodeGen-2B achieves 4 correct patches compared to 3 for CodeGen-6B, with CodeGen-2B also demonstrating higher precision (36.36\% vs. 25.00\%).
+Notably, RepairLLaMA is able to fix every bug resolved by Incoder and CodeGen, with the exception of \textit{RegressionBug-48} and \textit{RegressionBug-139}, for which it generates a plausible but incorrect patch.}